 10. And if all of this sounds like waaaay to much work?

 I honestly believe that in the long run meal planning will save you time and make your life easier.
-But if this all just seems like too much work and you wish someone would just do it all for you…then you can download my FREE 4 Week Easy Dinners meal plan here.
+But if this all just seems like too much work and you wish someone would just do it all for you…then you can download a copy of my FREE 4 Week Easy Dinners Meal Plan HERE!.

 I’ve planned out 4 weeks of easy dinners – that’s 28 different meals in total, all picked from my most popular recipes.
 I’ve also provided 4 master shopping lists, 1 for each week AND created all the mini shopping lists so you can easily make swaps and changes AND there’s a full guide and an FAQ section.